The-Michael-R/Nuimo-Linux-C-SDK/README.md

 The code was tested on a RasPi with ArchLinux.

 # ToDo
-1. If the bluetooth-stack has the Nuimo already recognized the code won't find it.
-Use bluetoothctl --> remove * to clear the cache
-2. If the BT-Link breaks the code does not recognize it and won't reconnect
-3. (Multiple Nuimo support)
+1. (Multiple Nuimo support)
-4. Documentation of the interface
+2. Documentation of the interface